Writing Plugins

 Plugin Enable/Disable

 The SDK provides virtual methods that a plugin should implement to allow the core to better manage resources.
+For example, to prevent callback being created before the System

 is instantiated, or messages being sent when a vehicle is not connected.